Celebrating Seniors - Donald Sutherland is 81 Part 4

-Donald Sutherland hasn't let becoming a septuagenarian senior citizen in 2005 slow him down - accumulating another 36 acting credits (so far) in his "senior senior citizen" years.
+Donald Sutherland hasn’t let becoming a “senior senior citizen” years slow him down in the 2000s.

 In 2005 Sutherland had 4 movies released, including the independent drama Fierce People (2005) co-starring Diane Lane, one of his co-stars from Oldest Living Confederate Widow Tells All in 1994.
 His performance in Pride & Prejudice (2005) as head of the Bennet family, was critically accalimed.
 The movie clip above from Pride & Prejudice features Donald Sutherland and co-stars Keira Knightly, Rosamund Pike, and Brenda Blethyn in an early scene from the film.

 That same year Donald Sutherland was a regular on the new television drama series Commander-in-Chief (2005-2006) starring Geena Davis, earning a Golden Globe Best Actor nomination for his efforts.